 - Photos – available at no charge for engineering students, and by appointment only

 - Proof of residency, e.g. driver's license, state issued ID, utility bill in your name

 - Roundtrip air ticket or itinerary

 - Immunization/health records

-- You may elect to use a Visa service (additional fees involved).
-A list of visa services is easily found on the internet.
+- You may elect to use a visa service (additional fees may apply).
+Visa services may be easily found online.

-*If you have completed all of the above steps and are still having trouble, please contact the GEP Office for an appointment.
+If you have completed all of the above steps and need assistance, please contact us for an appointment.